-15. Statement regarding the opinion of the Board with regard to integrity, expertise and experience (including the proficiency) of the Independent Directors appointed during the year
+15. Statement regarding the opinion of the Board with regard to integrity, expertise and experience (including the proficiency) of the Independent Directors appointed during the year.

-There was no independent Director appointed during the year under review.
+No independent Director was appointed during the year under review.

 16. Directors' Responsibility Statement